-In general, taking on more debt shortly before filing for bankruptcy is not a good idea.
+Taking on debt shortly before filing for bankruptcy isn't a good idea.
 It can lead to objections to your discharge and even allegations of fraud in more egregious cases.
-While we can’t advise you to incur more debt prior to filing your case, whether purchasing a car before or after bankruptcy is in your best interest will typically depend on:
+Whether purchasing a car before or after bankruptcy is in your best interest will typically depend on:

-To learn more about what you can do to get the most out of your bankruptcy, visit our Prebankruptcy Planning section.
+To learn more about what you can do to get the most out of your bankruptcy, see Prebankruptcy Planning.

-If you are considering buying a vehicle without taking out a car loan, you should review your bankruptcy exemptions to make sure it will be safe in Chapter 7 bankruptcy.
+If you're considering buying a vehicle without taking out a car loan, you should review your bankruptcy exemptions to make sure it will be safe in Chapter 7 bankruptcy.
 Most states have a motor vehicle exemption that allows you to protect a certain amount of equity in your car.
-If you can't fully exempt the value of your car, a Chapter 7 bankruptcy trustee may be able to sell it to pay your creditors.
+If you can't fully exempt the value of your car, a Chapter 7 bankruptcy trustee might be able to sell it to pay your creditors.

 In most cases, it's easier to exempt the value of a car than it is to exempt cash or money in the bank.
-This may lead some debtors to purchase a car to use up their cash prior to filing their case.
-In general, courts allow debtors to engage in a reasonable amount of prebankruptcy exemption planning.
+This could lead some debtors to purchase a car to use up their cash prior to filing their case.
+Courts allow debtors to engage in a reasonable amount of prebankruptcy exemption planning.
 But when deciding whether your car purchase was reasonable, courts can consider factors such as:

 Taking out a car loan to buy a new vehicle shortly before filing your case may lead your bankruptcy trustee to question the purchase in more detail.
 Having a car loan typically allows you to qualify for Chapter 7 bankruptcy more easily because you can deduct an additional car ownership expense on the means test.

 In most cases, you can qualify for a car loan shortly after receiving your bankruptcy discharge.
 If you have a decent amount of income, many car dealers will be willing to finance your purchase despite your bankruptcy.
+Many will consider you to be a good financial risk because you'll have wiped out much of your debt and you filed a Chapter 7, you won't be able to do so again for eight years.
 But keep in mind that your interest rate will typically be higher after bankruptcy.

-If you are considering filing for Chapter 13 bankruptcy, remember that Chapter 13 repayment plans usually last three to five years.
-While in bankruptcy, you must obtain court permission before taking out a new loan to buy a car.
-This means that if your current vehicle is on its last leg, it may be more advantageous to buy a car prior to filing your case.
+If you are considering filing for Chapter 13 bankruptcy, and your current vehicle is on its last leg, it might be more advantageous to buy a car prior to filing your case.
+Here's why.